 While building diverse teams is top of mind for many companies when it comes to hiring, creating an inclusive culture is an equally essential day-to-day practice that includes everything from planning team meals, to ensuring workplaces accommodate workers with caretaking responsibilities, to recognizing employee successes.

-When it comes to planning office celebrations, how can we make sure we're being inclusive to all the different cultures, religions, and traditions represented on our teams?
-It's a question that applies to any in-house celebration, from holiday parties to company anniversaries.
+When it comes to planning office celebrations, in particular the office holiday party, how can we make sure we're being inclusive to all the different cultures, religions, and traditions represented on our teams?

 At its core, inclusion is about making sure all employees feel welcome and respected.
 This may sound obvious, but it's something that requires conscientious planning.